 A foot massage can be performed at any time you wish or as part of a home pedicure procedure.
-You can simply book one at massage Orlando.

 The following illustrations depict some standard foot massage techniques that a nail technician might perform on a client during a pedicure.
 Wear lose, comfortable clothes and sit comfortably with your back supported.

 For massage you’ll Need:

 - 2 teaspoons (10 ml) castor, jojoba, soybean, or extra-virgin olive oil

 - 3 drops lavender essential oil